Free digital health checks for schools ahead of online exams

 The Crown agency, which was created to help schools take advantage of Ultrafast Broadband (UFB) fibre connections, says the digital health check will assess if internet speed is up to snuff overall; whether there are any "dead-spots" for wireless connectivity in an exam hall or classroom; test security; and gauge whether students can access unauthorised websites.

 Through a partnership with the New Zealand Qualifications Authority (NZQA), Crown company N4L is preparing for more than 300 schools to take up the free offer.
-There's scope for private IT companies to help out.
+There's scope for private IT companies (listed at the foot of this page) to help out.

 This is the second year N4L has offered the pre-exam health checks while also supporting schools throughout the exam period with its helpdesk.
-Orewa College was among 140 schools assessed last year and Deputy Principal Sue McCarthny has signed up again for a 2020 checkup.
+Orewa College was among 140 schools assessed last year (of around 2500 total) and Deputy Principal Sue McCarthny has signed up again for a 2020 checkup.

 "These assessments give our school the assurance we need that there will be no unexpected surprises during the exam period," says McCarthny, who expects around 700 of her students to sit at least 17 online exams in November.